SSWConsulting/SSW.Rules.Content/rules/connect-crm-to-microsoft-teams/rule.md

 Note #1: Alternatively, this process can even be automated using Azure functions and Graph API to provision a new Team every time a new client is created in CRM.
 This has the disadvantage that every single Account would get a Team...and that could create a real mess of unused Teams.

 Note #2: The Team's name can get out of sync if the Dynamics client name is changed, therefore you need one extra flow that is called when the client name is changed to keep them in sync

+See [this rule](https://www.ssw.com.au/rules/customize-dynamics-user-experience) to see how the PCF can make UI's shine.